 2. You get what you pay for with wedding photographers.

 Sorry.
 You may not want to hear this but it is true.
 Hiring a student or friend with a 'good camera' will rarely result in a happy couple on the day the images are delivered.
 When people present me with their crappy wedding photos and ask me what I think, it is very difficult to find any words when you can already see the desperation and disappointment on their faces.

 3. What should I expect to pay then?

 With a wedding photographer you get what you pay for.
-A professional wedding photographer will not be charging under £500.
+A professional wedding photographer will not be charging under £1000, a good one will be charging closer to £2000.
 Photographers will often have different packages to suit your needs.
 All photographers should provide a set of digital images as standard.
 Prints, frames and albums can often be an additional, but worthwhile, cost.
 Good photography is not completed until it is printed.
 Expect the cost of a package to vary with which portion of the day you want them to shoot.

 This may initially seem like a lot but a photographers job is not over when your day finishes.
 The post-processing, editing and arranging of your photos takes a significant amount of time.
 Usually another two days labour.
 When you break this down and bear in mind the seasonal nature of weddings, the life of a wedding photographer is not a lavish one.

 4. Find the style that you love.